 “Me and a man named Jakob Larson.
 I’ll introduce you to him in a few minutes.”
-I hoped.

-I moved back to the doorway, my ears straining for the sound of gunfire.
+I moved back to the door, my ears straining for the sound of gunfire.
 The Kings had superior numbers.
 I’d been annoyed when Jakob arrived with the calvary, but now I was thankful for it.
 Hopefully the men downstairs would see that the odds were stacked against them and decide against putting up a fight.

-“I already met Jakob yesterday,” Gran said.
+“I met Jakob yesterday,” Gran said.